 Pastor Daniels preached his first sermon at the tender age of 6 and began his pastoral ministry at age 19.

 Pastor Daniels has traveled extensively across the country and is considered a much sought-after speaker.
-Pastor Daniels has served regularly as a revivalist, conference speaker, and seminar instructor.
-He is also a published author.
+Pastor Daniels has served regularly as a revivalist, conference speaker, seminar instructor, and is also a published author.

-Pastor Daniels considers his family both his most precious and primary responsibility.
-He is the loving and committed husband of First Lady Arianna S. Daniels, and they are proud parents of three children, Jarrington M. Daniels, Joshua M. Daniels, II., and Jenesis M. Daniels.
+Pastor Daniels is the husband of Mrs. Arianna S. Daniels, and they are the proud parents of three children, Jarrington M. Daniels, Joshua M. Daniels, II., and Jenesis M. Daniels.

 The words of the Apostle Paul in Colossians 1:28-29 (ESV) can reflect his life's passion, purpose, and priority, "Him we preach, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.
 For this, I toil, struggling with all his energy that He powerfully works within me."

 Edward Victor Hill was born on November 10, 1933 in Columbus, Texas to the parents of William and Rosa Hill.
 He was reared in a log cabin by Papa Aaron and Mama Ellis Langram in the Sweet Home Community near Seguin Texas.
 He was born again on December 14, 1944.